OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Payload

-The data contents (i.e., a byte string) of the message the source account sends to the destination account.
+The content of the message that is being sent.
+It includes source and destination (i.e. both chain and account) and the data contents (i.e. a bytes buffer).

 #### Message

-Messages are payloads with additional information attached, such as value or execution constrains (i.e. gas limit).
+Messages are payloads with additional information attached, such as value or submission constrains (i.e. gas limit).

 #### Source finality

-The point in the communication model at which it is no longer possible to revert the execution of the message on the source chain.
+The point in the communication model at which it is no longer possible to revert the submission of the message on the source chain.

 #### Destination finality